Here’s The New TV Show You Should Watch This Week

 The ranking prioritizes newness, quality and potential mass appeal.
 Read below the list for a more elaborate explanation of the methodology.

-For the weekend of June 2, “Killing Eve” tops the list for the second time.
-The season ended last Sunday.
-The finale was as strange and surprising as I had hoped.
+For the weekend of June 9, “Unbreakable Kimmy Schmidt” tops the list for the first time.

-That show will almost certainly be in the top 5 best shows of the year.
-“Atlanta” and “Barry” also stay in the top three for one more week since they, too, will likely be in that eventual top 5.
+Other changes in the rankings are just that “Killing Eve,” “Barry” and “Atlanta” moved down a few spots since their last episodes aired weeks ago now.
+Those three shows will almost definitely make the top 5 for best shows of the year at the end of 2018.
+But they move down the rankings, since you’ve already had plenty of time to check them out.

-Four new shows enter the list this week, which is far more than usual.
-You have a ton to stream this weekend.
+That said, I finally watched “Crashing,” the 2016 show from “Killing Eve” creator Phoebe Waller-Bridge.
+It’s so good!
+And it’s on Netflix.
+Consider checking that out if you haven’t already.

 Hope this helps.